jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 Things to consider:
  - Optimisations: We pass in mouse coordinates to `getBoundingBoxes` for now, even though it may not be needed.
 We can delete later of course, although we may also be able to filter down the boxes based on mouseCoord.
  - Split up canvas into sections: Identify which section the coordinates are in and return bounding boxes in that section only.
 Consider: do we define this split in Sheet or in submodules?.
-Bounding boxes which overlap across sections - what do you do? **Confirm with TC - BE SPECIFIC**
+Bounding boxes which overlap across sections - what do you do? **According to TC, we should focus on a non-optimised version first i.e. searching through all bounding boxes, before going for an optimisation.
+We don't know for sure whether performance will be slow at all.**

  - Maybe sort list by coordinate (proximity to bounding box) - binary search.
     - Might as well just return single bounding box instead of list?